htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - The location for the CA certificates on Debian and Ubuntu systems is now properly set. :ticket:`7569`

-- The HTCondor central manager will now always generate a pool password if needed.
-Previously, it would not generate a pool password upon reconfiguration. :ticket:`7634`
+- The HTCondor central manager will generate a pool password if needed on startup or reconfiguration. :ticket:`7634`

 Version 8.9.6
 -------------